adambard/learnxinyminutes-docs/ocaml.html.markdown

 (*** Operators ***)

-(* There is little distintion between operators and functions.
+(* There is little distinction between operators and functions.
    Every operator can be called as a function. *)

 (+) 3 4  (* Same as 3 + 4 *)